PaulinaS123/Database_designproject/README.md

 📂 Volunteer Project Management Database

 This project is a relational database system designed to help organizations like Digital Aid Seattle manage volunteer-led projects more effectively.
 It provides a structured way to track clients, volunteers, projects, tasks, and time logs, ensuring better coordination, reporting, and scalability.
+These entities track client details, volunteer skills, project descriptions, assigned tasks, and logged hours.
+Relationships are set with appropriate primary and foreign keys: each client can have multiple projects, each project can have multiple tasks, and each task can have multiple time log entries.
+Volunteers can be assigned to tasks and record time worked.

 📌 Purpose